 Holding in your frustrations will eventually cause you to lose motivation to create content.
 When I allow my emotions to build up, this can discourage me mentally and it’s not a fun space to be in!

 Journaling can help you to relax and release anything that has been bothering you.
 You can also write down positive affirmations, things you’re grateful for, and the goals you want to achieve.

 You can purchase The Five Minute Journal to write in or download an app on your phone.

 Stop Comparing Yourself

 The last way to practice self-care is to stop comparing yourself.
 I know it’s easier said than done, however, comparison will lead to discouragement.

 Getting caught up in the numbers and algorithms can become frustrating.
 You may see someone else growing faster than you or securing more partnerships — this may cause you to feel like you’re doing something wrong even though you’re working hard to build your brand.

-Paying attention to your work and accomplishments will keep you motivated.
 It’s okay to admire someone else’s content, however, don’t become obsessed with following their strategies and get discouraged if you’re not seeing results.

 I’m sure you have many ideas running through your mind every day, however, you can’t execute them if you don’t practice self-care as a Content Creator and choose yourself first.